 The problem is not in technology, but mainly in the mindset of users and software vendors.

-For CFD software vendors, especially ones with an established installation base, they are reluctant to move to cloud.
+For CFD software vendors, especially ones with an established installation base, they are reluctant to move to the cloud.
 Current licensing model probably is the safest way to keep the investors happy.
 Unless they are losing market share considerably, they will only be there to show “me too”.
 Some vendors who are actively promoting the cloud offering may get resistance from traditional distributors who will be partially redundant.

 Of course, gradually, most users will move to the cloud and pay for what they use.
-This takes time, especially when changing human mindset is involved.
+This takes time, especially when changing the human mindset is involved.

 Maybe, open source CFD software based cloud computing has better chance.